btholt/complete-intro-to-react-v5/lessons/effects.md

 });
 ```

-- pf takes in credentials and returns an API object.
-You only have to give it credentials here; anywhere else you import it it'll retain the same credentials.
-The API response has a silly and ridiculous structure.
 - Here we're using an effect to retrieve a list of breeds from the API.
 An effect is run after every render (which happens after state changes.)
 You're going to use effects to do things like AJAX calls, modify ambient state, integrate with other libraries, and many other things.
 Basically it's a way to delay work until after render happens and to deal with asynchronous side effects.
 - If you're familiar with previous versions of React, effects can take the place of _most_ life cycle methods.
 In this case we're going to use it instead of `componentDidMount` and `componentDidUpdate`.

-So rather just having `dog` be the static animal, let's make that dynamic and let's make it actually save the breed it gets.
+So rather than just having `dog` be the static animal, let's make that dynamic and let's make it actually save the breed it gets.

 ```javascript
 // replace effect